SwadeshRawana/aws-soc-wazuh/README.md

    ```powershell
    net start WazuhSvc
    ```
+Important:- ##...Also you can use gui interface for Configure Agent in windows platformes..##

 ### 2. Windows 10 PC
 (Same as Windows Server steps, just change Agent Name → `Win10PC`)